jonnybergdahl/Hacking_GrowCube/README.md

   - `restoreFactoryMode()`

 There seems to be some kind of auto discovery implemented in `NetManagerImp`.
+Sniffing network traffic has not revelead any of theses packages, so I don't think it is used.

 ```Java
 sendBracastMsg(PORT_BROCAST, "crowcube", new INetCallback()